LOG ENTRY: SOL 6

 That’s my considered opinion.

-Six days into what should be the greatest month of my life, and it’s turned into a nightmare.
+Six days into what should be the greatest two months of my life, and it’s turned into a nightmare.

 I don’t even know who’ll read this.
 I guess someone will find it eventually.
 Maybe a hundred years from now.